-The purpose of this class is simple!
+The purpose of this on-site workshop is simple:

-What is the class objective?
+What is the workshop objective?

 Here’s an idea of what we’ll cover.

-- Sub-capacity pricing, rolling 4-hour average (R4HA), and capping mechanisms
+- Sub-capacity pricing, rolling 4-hour average (R4HA), and capping mechanisms.

 - The game-changing impact of Country Multiplex Pricing on any company with more than one CPC or more than one site.

-- Changing your configuration to minimize software costs
+- Changing your configuration to minimize software costs.

-- Real world hints and tips and gotchas to watch out for
+- Real world hints and tips and gotchas to watch out for.

-- How to avoid costly penalties from software audits
+- How to avoid costly penalties from software audits.

 - Understanding which pricing options can be used together and determining which option is best.